GNA Presents Club Awards for the 2019/2020 Ski Season

-- The Martin C. Hall Nordic Memorial Award was presented to Henry Stow who developed into our our most consistent BKL skier.
+- The Martin C. Hall Nordic Memorial Award was presented to Tyler Watt and Henry Stow who developed into our our most consistent BKL skiers.

-- The Garry Allen Trophy was presented to Zachary Ennis and Cal Schrupp as the top overall GNA cross-country skiers.
+- The Garry Allen Trophy was presented to Vanessa Genakos as the top overall GNA cross-country skier.

-- The GNA Award of Achievement was presented to Catherine Stow and Mitchell Townsend who had excellent ski seasons.
+- The GNA Award of Achievement was presented to Catherine Stow and Katie Watt who had excellent ski seasons.

-- The Coach’s Award was presented to Vanessa Genakos and Cameron Brochu who demonstrated exceptional effort, determination, and have shown marked improvement during the 2018/2019 Ski Season.
+- The Coach’s Award was presented to William Riley and Aiden Bondaz who demonstrated exceptional effort, determination, and have shown marked improvement during the 2019/2020 Ski Season.

 - The President’s Sportsmanship Award was presented to Mitchell Townsend who demonstrated the best example of sportsmanship and who best reflects the goals and ideals of the organization.